tomverbeure/cisco-vwic3-2mft/README.md

 The CISCO HWIC connector has 2 rows with pins that are 1.26mm spaced, and 1 row with pins that are 2.56mm spaced.

-AFAIK, this top row is only used for power delivery: 12V, 5V, and 3.3V.
+AFAIK, the top row is only used for power delivery: 12V, 5V, and 3.3V.

-There are CISCO board that only have the bottom 2 rows.
+There are CISCO boards that only have the bottom 2 rows.
 From what I've measured, the bottom 2 rows only contain a 12V supply, no 5V or 3.3V pins.

 ![HWIC Connector Annotated](./assets/hwic_connector_annotated.png)